hexdreamer/tesseract-build/Scripts/README.md

 $PKG_CONFIG --exists --print-errors "lept >= 1.74"
 ```

 Similar pkg-config commands are used to generate the strings that get passed to `LEPTONICA_CFLAGS` and `LEPTONICA_LIBS`, but pkg-config when run inside configure always errors out.
-I can run those pkg-config manually and get the correct output, which I'm hard-coding into the `pre-config` flags for the Tesseract `download_extract_install()` call.
+I can run those pkg-config manually and get the correct output, which I'm hard-coding into the `pre-config` flags for the Tesseract `download_extract_install()` call (which I decided on based on this [answer][4] and trying to pass them as args to configure, but to no avail).

 ```sh
 --pre-config "